apify/apify-docs/content/academy/apify_platform/getting_started/apify_client.md

 > If you are planning on publishing your code to a public Github/Gitlab repository or anywhere else online, be sure to set your API token as en environment variable, and never hardcode it directly into your script.

-Now that we've got our instance, we can point to an actor using the `client.actor()` function, then call the actor with some input with the `.call()` function.
+Now that we've got our instance, we can point to an actor using the `client.actor()` function, then call the actor with some input with the `.call()` function - the first parameter of which is the input for the actor.

 ```marked-tabs
 <marked-tab header="Node.js" lang="javascript">